What is Chrome’s Maximum File Upload Size?

 Chrome max file upload size

-Factors affecting maximum file upload size
+Factors that can affect the maximum file upload size

-Server limitations:
+Server limitations

 File upload transfer size limit on Chrome